UNC-App-Lab/Check-In/README.md

 # App Lab Check-In System

-People will scan their OneCard (or else manually enter their PID) when they arrive.
+Visitors will enter their PID (or scan their OneCard) when they arrive.
 They'll submit their name, PID, and reason on the check-in page and then check out when they leave.

 Check-In App Page: http://app-lab-check-in.herokuapp.com/